windytan/redsea/README.md

 Decoded RDS groups are printed to the terminal as line-delimited JSON objects or, optionally, undecoded hex blocks (`-x`).

+Note that in the 0.x versions the names and formats of the JSON fields and command line options may still change.

 [![Build Status](https://travis-ci.org/windytan/redsea.svg?branch=master)](https://travis-ci.org/windytan/redsea)

 ## Contents